-Melbourne Veterinary Science and Hospital Open Day through my eyes as an OzTREKK student – Part 3
+Melbourne Veterinary Science Open Day – Part 3

-This story is a continuation of Melbourne Veterinary Science and Hospital Open Day through my eyes as an OzTREKK student – Part 2, a blog written by OzTREKK and Melbourne DVM student Ashley Saunders.
+This story is a continuation of Melbourne Veterinary Science Open Day – Part 2.

-After I had my horse fill, we moved on to the exciting part of the campus, the radiology room!
+After we visited the horses, we moved on to the exciting part of the campus, the radiology room!
 This room really excites me as there are so many machines and neat technology.

 Across the hall from these two rooms is a padded recovery room for large animals.
 This is for when they are recovering from anesthesia, they have a safe place to wake up.
 It is padded all the way around so if they stumble to their feet and fall, they are protected by a soft landing.
 There was a Melbourne Veterinary School student volunteering to explain how this room works.

 They also had a display of x-rays for the public to see, and professors there to show the different bones in the pictures.
 They also had lead aprons for people to try on to see how heavy they actually are.